-Do I need advanced functions such as data-logging, bluetooth or printing?
+Do I need advanced functions such as data-logging, bluetooth, or printing?

 Do I require features such as a magnet for easy appliance mounting?

 Residential combustion analyzers typically employ electrochemical cell technology sensors, which are used to detect O2 and CO.
-They usually last between 24 to 36 months.
+They usually last between 24 and 36 months.
 Check your user manual; sometimes it may be shorter.

-How do I Test my Combustion Analyzer? (bump testing)
+How Do I Test My Combustion Analyzer?
+(Bump Testing)

-What is Combustion Analyzer Calibration?
+What Is Combustion Analyzer Gas Calibration?

-How do I use a Combustion Analyzer?
+How Do I Use a Combustion Analyzer?

 The basic steps of using a combustion analyzer are as follows: